jpmonette/react-bulma/README.md

 **💪🏼 Strongly Typed**: Developed using TypeScript / type-safe.

-**🔒 Tested**: Tests & snapshot for each syndication format to avoid regressions.
+**🔒 Tested**: Tests & snapshot for each components to avoid regressions.

 # Getting Started